 Does such important monument in Morocco deserve a special care?

-Mohamed ELKADAOUI is a private English teacher in Nador city and also a graphic and web designer ( You can visit his graphic design website : www.nadorpixel.com ) .
+Mohamed ELKADAOUI is English teacher trainee from Nador city and also a graphic and web designer) .
 He got his BA in English linguistics from Mohamed First University in Oujda in 2006.
 EL KADAOUI is a co-founder of YesMorocco.com, developer and editor.
 In addition to English language teaching and learning field, Mohamed is interested in writing about culture, history , tourism and business.
 Contact the author at : email@example.com - Tel : +212 678 071 571